-- Skeptics questioned whether the two classes of clouds were the same. - Were the seeded clouds "better" than unseeded clouds? - Randomization - Randomly seed and not seed clouds; afterwards, compare the two populations. - Blind Experiments - The people carrying out the experiments could not tell whether they were seeding or not seeding.
+- Skeptics questioned if the two classes of clouds are the same. - Were the seeded clouds "better" than unseeded clouds? - What about using seeded clouds from an operations program? - Randomization - Randomly seed and not seed clouds; afterwards, compare the two populations. - Blind Experiments - The people carrying out the experiments could not tell whether they were seeding or not seeding.